ianabc/camp/README.md

 Note that this level of password protection is basic - it's fine for keeping the occasional stranger out, but won't stand up to targeted hacking.

-####Run on startup

-It's nice to have your pi start camp whenever it turns on.
-Let's make that happen.
-Type `sudo nano /etc/rc.local` to open this file for editing, and add the line `nohup python /home/pi/camp/server.py &` before the last line.
-Note that you may need to change the path (`/home/pi/camp/server.py`) to point to the right file.

 ####Customization